Sanjay Vatsayan

-Vice Admiral Sanjay Vatsayan, AVSM, NM is a serving flag officer of the Indian Navy.
-He currently serves as the 47th Vice Chief of the Naval Staff.
-He previously served as the Deputy Chief of Integrated Defence Staff (Operations), as Chief of Staff, Eastern Naval Command, as Deputy Commandant of the National Defence Academy, and as the Flag Officer Commanding Eastern Fleet.
+Vice Admiral Sanjay Vatsayan, PVSM, AVSM, NM is a serving flag officer of the Indian Navy.
+He currently serves as the Flag Officer Commanding-in-Chief, Western Naval Command.
+He previously served as the 47th Vice Chief of the Naval Staff.
+He also served as the Deputy Chief of Integrated Defence Staff (Policy Planning & Force Development),as the Deputy Chief of Integrated Defence (Operations) and as Chief of Staff, Eastern Naval Command.

 Early life and education

-Vatsayan graduated from the National Defence Academy, Pune in 1986.
+He is an alumnus of the 71st Course of the National Defence Academy, Khadakwasla and the Indian Naval Academy, Ezhimala.
+He is also an alumnus of the Defence Services Staff College, Wellington, the Naval War College, Goa and the National Defence College, New Delhi.